 About us

-Hi, welcome to STP Perspectives, Estelle, Leanne, and Jess here!
-We are trainees on our way to becoming Clinical Healthcare Scientists in Microbiology, Biochemisty, and Bioinformatics.
+Hi, welcome to STP Perspectives.
+It’s Estelle, Leanne, Hannah, and Jess here!
+We are trainees on our way to becoming Clinical Healthcare Scientists in Microbiology, Biochemisty, Genomic Counselling, and Bioinformatics.

 We’re both completing our training through a scheme called the STP, the Scientist Training Programme.
 You may be wondering: what is the STP?
 Well, it’s a training scheme run by the National School of Healthcare Science (NSHCS) providing individuals with the opportunity to fast track their training to become registered clinical scientists in a growing number of specialisms by combining work-based and academic learning.